quang-do-se/aws-certs/devops/study-note.md

 - Table must be empty and `DynamoDB Streams` are enabled.
   - `DynamoDB Streams` uses `Kinesis Stream` behind the scene.
 2MB/s at read PER SHARD across all consumers.
   - No more than 2 processes should be reading from the same streams shard at the same time.
-Having more than 2 readers per hard can result in throttling.
+Having more than 2 readers per shard can result in throttling.
   - Work around: Have 1 Lambda read from the stream and forward to SNS topics.

 #### Patterns